JosephDoun/Ikonos-2-Building-Segmentation-U-Net/README.md

                             <b>Pixel Noise</b> was applied in a normal distribution of Standard Deviation 0.02.
                         </li>
                         <li>
                             <b>Atmospheric Noise</b> was applied from a mask of size 32 x 32 and Std 0.5, upsampled to tile dimensions.
-This augmentation attempts to imitate the effects of haze and absorption.
+This augmentation attempts to simulate the effects of haze and absorption.
                         </li>
                         <li>
                             <b>Contrast adjustment</b> was found to be particularly valuable in training for this particular task.
 Contrast was randomly adjusted between 70% and 150% of the original image, using a customised torchvision method to support 4-channel images.
 The images were re-normalized to [0, 1] post adjustment.